 Storage instructions: Cheesecake can be stored, tightly covered, in the refrigerator for up to 5 days.

-Make-ahead instructions: This cheesecake can be made the day before you want to serve since it has to chill for quite some time.
-Another way to make this cheesecake ahead of time is to freeze it.
-Cheesecake can be frozen up to 2 or 3 months.
+Another way to make this cheesecake ahead of time is to freeze it - it can be frozen for up to 3 months.
 Here's a helpful tutorial for freezing cheesecakes.
-When ready to eat, thaw overnight in the refrigerator before serving.
+When you're ready to serve, thaw it overnight in the refrigerator before serving.

 Questions asked and answered